Coleridge-Initiative/big-data-and-social-science/docs/11-ChapterBiasFairness.md

 instructive for thinking about the equity of a model’s predictions in different situations (Sections [punitive example](#sec:punitiveexample) and [assistive example](#sec:assistiveexample) provide some detailed examples here):

+%can we move the following definitions or the equations to the side margin?

 -   **False Positive Rate ($FPR$)** is the fraction of individuals with negative actual labels who the model misclassifies with a positive predicted label: $FPR = FP / (FP+TN)$